hl-yang/hl-yang.github.io/index.md

 ## Biography

 Dr. Hailiang Yang is a Distinguished Associate Researcher at the Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen).
-He is a member of the Future Intelligent Network team led by [Prof. Laizhong Cui](https://csse.szu.edu.cn/staff/cuilz/).
+He is a Future Intelligent Network team member led by [Prof. Laizhong Cui](https://csse.szu.edu.cn/staff/cuilz/).

 He received his B.Eng degree in communication engineering from South China Agricultural University in 2016 and his M.Sc and Ph.D in computer science and technology from Shenzhen University in 2019 and 2022, respectively.
 (Under the supervision of [Prof. Kaishun Wu](https://kaishunwu.com).)